greetclock/angular-gauge-chart/README.md

 | rangeLabel | array of two strings | depicts gauge ranges on both sides of the chart |
 | centralLabel | string | depicts gauge inner label |

+name?: string (will be shown above the gauge)

+nameFont?: number () (font size of the name)

+bottomLabel?: string (will be shown bellow the gauge)

+bottomLabelFont?: number (font size of the bottom label)

 ## Examples